Trains to Nottingham Discover the home of Robin Hood

-The home of England’s favourite thief, Robin Hood, the city offers many options for how to track down one of history’s most successful vigilantes.
-Join in on the multi-award-winning Robin Hood Town tour which investigates how a small bard’s tale grew into one of the greatest stories ever told.
+The home of England’s favourite thief, Robin Hood, the city offers many options for tracking down one of history’s most successful vigilantes.
+Join in on the multi-award-winning Robin Hood Town tour, which investigates how a small bard’s tale grew into one of the greatest stories ever told.

-Vigilantes aren’t everything Nottingham has to offer with a rich history built into it as well with Nottingham Castle (the site of the Robin Hood statue), and perhaps England’s most important landmark.
-Ye Olde Trip to Jerusalem is England’s oldest pub, having been established in 1189, the pub has served crusaders, locals and tourists alike for almost 1,000 years.
+Vigilantes aren’t everything Nottingham has to offer, with a rich history built into it as well.
+There are plenty of things to do in Nottingham regardless of your budget, starting with Nottingham Castle, perhaps England’s most important landmark.
+Ye Olde Trip to Jerusalem is England’s oldest pub, established in 1189.
+The pub has served crusaders, locals and tourists alike for almost 1,000 years.

 Find trains to Nottingham and plan your journey with Northern today!